Marie Gluesenkamp Perez: Economics

+She voted against a student debt relief plan proposed by the White House in 2023.
+She was one of only two House Democrats to do so, along with Jared Golden of Maine.
+She stated that she would only support student debt forgiveness if matched dollar for dollar with investments in career and technical education.

 Gluesenkamp Perez has emphasized her role in securing $2.1 billion in federal funding to rebuild the Interstate Bridge, which carries Interstate 5 across the Columbia River.
 Citing the economic losses experienced in her district from landslides, she co-sponsored the renewal of the National Landslide Preparedness Act in 2024.